tgttunstall/proteome_analysis/README.md

-# Task is to add the proteom ID to the file containing protein clusters
+# Task is to add the proteome ID to the file containing protein clusters

 ## Overview of the files: